-This week, I was looking for something easy to make, because cooking in the heat, ugh.
+This week, I was looking for something easy to make, because of cooking in the heat, ugh.
 I purchased some beautiful tomatoes and a nice bunch of basil from the market last weekend.
-Obviously, the avocado is from Mexico, but wouldn't that be grand if we could grow avocados in Seattle?
-I pulled together a quick salad with those ingredients and added a few of my staples, things I always have around - olive oil, lemon juice, Parmesan cheese, salt and pepper.
+I pulled together a quick salad with those ingredients and added a few of my staples, things I always have around - olive oil, lemon juice, Parmesan cheese, salt, and pepper.
 And the most important ingredient - Israeli couscous - which is can also be referred to as pearl couscous.
 Pearl couscous looks like small little white pearls, that once cooked, have a texture similar to pasta.
-I love to make them into fresh salads, or pair them with roasted veggies in the winter.
-They are really easy to cook, and can be store in the fridge for later use.
+I love to make them into fresh salads or pair them with roasted veggies in the winter.
+They are really easy to cook and can be stored in the fridge for later use.
 They have a fairly mild flavor, so I like to dress them us with spices and sauces.
-And a boat load of fresh tomatoes, obvs.
+And a boatload of fresh tomatoes, obvs.

 ISRAELI COUSCOUS SALAD